coddra/collaps/README.md

 ./project build
 ```

-This produces a binary that can be executed with either `./collaps` or `./project run`.
+This produces a binary that can be executed by `./bin/collaps`.

 ## Test